Hornbill-Docs/style-guide/style-guide/lists.md

 When the definition is a fragment (glossary style).<br><br>

-Below is a list of key terms you will encounter in your career as a software developer:
+The following are key terms you will encounter in your career as a software developer:

 **API**